MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.ResourceMover/Invoke-AzResourceMoverBulkRemove.md

 The orchestration is done by service.
 To aid the user to prerequisite the operation the client can call operation with validateOnly property set to true.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resourcemover/invoke-azresourcemoverbulkremove) for up-to-date information.

 ## SYNTAX

 ```